-\paragraph{Scratchpad and chain-of-thought.} \citet{nye2021work} introduced the idea of scratchpads showing that training Transformers to output the intermediate reasoning steps in addition to the final solution can boost their performance on reasoning tasks such as arithmetic, math, and code understating.
-Further, \citet{wei2023chainofthought} show that models can learn step-by-step reasoning by merely seeing a few in-context examples referring to this idea by chain-of-thought (CoT).
-Later it was shown that pre-trained language models can generate chains of thoughts only by prompting to do so \citep{kojima2023large}. \citet{locality} provide theoretical explanations on the effectiveness of scratchpads using the notion of globality concept.\footnote{In particular, for the symbolic version of the cycles task studied in \citet{locality}, it is shown experimentally that the learning complexity grows rapidly with the number of nodes ($2n$) increasing.} They also introduce a variant of the scratchpad method for multi-step reasoning problems, the inductive scratchpad, that uses a dynamic masking technique to only attend to the input question and last step which causes the model to demonstrate superior length generalization performances.
+\citet{nye2021work} introduced the idea of scratchpads showing that training Transformers to output the intermediate reasoning steps in addition to the final solution can boost their performance on reasoning tasks such as arithmetic, math, and code understanding.
+Further, \citet{wei2023chainofthought} show that pre-trained language models can perform step-by-step reasoning by merely seeing a few in-context examples referring to this as chain-of-thought (CoT).
+Later it was shown that pre-trained language models can also generate chains of thoughts only by prompting to do so \citep{kojima2023large}. \citet{locality} provide theoretical explanations on the effectiveness of scratchpads using the notion of globality concept.\footnote{In particular, for the symbolic version of the cycles task studied in \citet{locality}, it is shown experimentally that the learning complexity grows rapidly with the number of nodes ($2n$) increasing.} They also introduce a variant of the scratchpad method for multi-step reasoning problems that uses a dynamic masking technique to only attend to the input question and last step which causes the model to demonstrate superior length generalization performance.